Extension of monotone operators and Lipschitz maps invariant for a group of isometries: Introduction

 As a byproduct, we can adapt the same strategy of \cite{BauWang2010} to prove a version of the Kirszbraun-Valentine extension theorem (see \cite{Kirszbraun34,Valentine43,Valentine45}) for $\G$-invariant Lipschitz maps in Hilbert spaces (Theorem \ref{thm:inv-lip-ext}): it states that every $L$-Lipschitz map $f:D\to\H$ defined in a subset $D$ of an Hilbert space $\H$, whose graph is invariant with respect to the action of a group $\G$ of isometries of $\H$, can be extended to a $L$-Lipschitz function $\hat f:\H\to \H$ which is $\G$-invariant as well.
 The basic idea here still goes back to Minty: the graphs of nonexpansive maps in Hilbert spaces are in one-to-one correspondence with graphs of monotone maps via the Cayley transformation $T:\H\times \H\to \H\times \H$ defined as

-It is worth noticing that such a correspondence, together with the explicit construction of a maximal extension of a monotone operator $\Aa$ in \cite{BauWang2009}, allowed the authors in \cite{BauWang2010} to provide the first constructive proof of the Kirszbraun-Valentine theorem (see \cite{Kirszbraun34,Valentine43,Valentine45}), which states that every $1$-Lipschitz continuous map can be extended to the whole $\H$.
+It is worth noticing that such a correspondence allowed the authors of \cite{RS05} to use for the first time the Fitzpatrick's function to prove the Kirszbraun-Valentine theorem (see \cite{Kirszbraun34,Valentine43,Valentine45}), which states that every $1$-Lipschitz continuous map can be extended to the whole $\H$ (see also \cite{B07} where this approach is improved in order to obtain an extension with an optimal range).
+The same correspondence, together with the explicit construction of a maximal extension of a monotone operator $\Aa$ in \cite{BauWang2009}, is used in \cite{BauWang2010} to provide the first constructive proof of the Kirszbraun-Valentine theorem.

 We will also provide in the appendix an alternative proof based on another more recent explicit formula for such kind of extension given by \cite{ALM21} (see also \cite{ALM18}).